thecodingmachine/graphqlite/README.md

 }
 ```

-That's it, you're good to go :tada: Query and enjoy!
+That's it, you're good to go :tada: mutate away!

 ```graphql
 {